jesusNPL/jesusnpl.github.io/_pages/cv.md

 * I have served as a reviewer in areas of macroecology, macroevolution, zoology, taxonomy and systematics, ecology and evolution, community ecology, in:

 ### Society journals and/or associated to scientific societies
 * __National Academy of Sciences of the United States of America__: Proceedings of the National Academy of Sciences
+* __The Royal Society__: Philosophical Transactions B
 * __Ecological Society of America__: Ecology, Frontiers in Ecology and the Environment, Ecological Monographs
 * __American Society of Naturalists__: The American Naturalist
 * __Society of Systematic Biologists__: Systematic Biology